micmejia/bible-dump/NKJV/Leviticus/Lev 26.md

 then I also will walk contrary to you in fury; and I, even I, will chastise you seven times for your sins.

 ###### 29
-You[^g] shall eat the flesh of your sons, and you shall eat the flesh of your daughters.
+You shall eat the flesh of your sons, and you shall eat the flesh of your daughters.

 ###### 30
 I will destroy your high places, cut down your incense altars, and cast your carcasses on the lifeless forms of your idols; and My soul shall abhor you.

 ###### 31
-I will lay your cities waste and bring your sanctuaries to desolation, and I will not smell the fragrance of your [^h]sweet aromas.
+I will lay your cities waste and bring your sanctuaries to desolation, and I will not smell the fragrance of your sweet aromas.

 ###### 32
 I will bring the land to desolation, and your enemies who dwell in it shall be astonished at it.